Some unusual facts about the race, its history and background and the sailors taking part

 6. The Cup has been vandalised

 In 1997 in New Zealand, a Maori activist damaged the America’s Cup trophy after hitting it with a sledgehammer.
-It was repaired by its makers, Robert Garrard of London.
+It was subsequently repaired by Garrard of London.

-7. One of the top skippers grew up in a landlocked area
+7. One of the key New Zealand sailors grew up in a landlocked area

-Glenn Ashby, the skipper of Emirates Team New Zealand, grew up in Bendigo, Victoria, in Australia.
+Glenn Ashby, the skipper and mainsail trimmer of Emirates Team New Zealand in 2017 (Pete Burling was the helmsman while Ashby’s skipper role saw him take crew directing responsibilities from Burling’s shoulders), grew up in Bendigo, Victoria, in Australia.
 He learnt to sail on a lake that was often near dry.